NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 <div style="text-align:center"><img src="doc/menu-shapes.jpg" alt="Create geodesic shapes"></div>

-Ellipses, lines of bearing, points along a line of bearing, pie wedges, donuts, arc wedges, multi-sided polygons, stars, ellipse roses, hypocycloids, polyfoils, epicycloids, radial lines, and hearts can be created from parameters in the layer data or from default parameters in the *Create Shapes* tool.
+The various shapes can be created from the feature's attributes or from default parameters in the *Create Shapes* tool.
 Note that if the output layer uses a temporary layer, it will not be saved with the QGIS project.
 You need to manually save the layer or use the [Memory Layer Saver](http://plugins.qgis.org/plugins/MemoryLayerSaver/) plugin.

 The following are details for creating each shape.
 All of the shapes are created centered around a point feature or from a point feature.
 Common elements are: